 Prerequisite(s): FDM 3361 or consent of instructor.
+Not open to Pre-Film and Digital Media students.

 Interactive media elements and authoring systems, emphasizing the integration of computer technology in the development of interactive media messages.
+Fee: \$115

 4365 Lighting and Cinematography